 Dental crowns and bridges are designed to cover and protect damaged teeth while maintaining the look and feel of a natural tooth.
-Unlike dentures, that must be removed and cleaned daily, crowns and bridges are cemented onto existing teeth or implants, and can only be removed by a dentist.
+Unlike dentures, which must be removed and cleaned daily, crowns and bridges are cemented onto existing teeth or implants and can only be removed by a dentist.

 Dental bridges are used to fix problems such as a missing tooth or teeth, bite and jaw joint problems due to teeth shifting to fill a space, sunken face look associated with missing teeth, improve chewing ability, and as a more permanent solution than dentures.

 A bridge is a single appliance usually attached to two teeth on each side of the space where a tooth is missing.
 The teeth on either side of the bridge are prepared for crowns (see crowns above), and an artificial tooth is placed in the middle of the bridge to cover the space where the missing tooth was.
 The bridge is cemented over the prepared surface of the teeth and gap; this effectively gives the appearance of a new tooth.